emcdanie/hackprac/README.md

 # My Insurance App
-elleta is awesome
-why is the so fucking hard

 ## Install Dependencies
 - pip3 install -r requirements.txt
   - If you have old version of project: